 Mentimeter for Teaching Part 2.
-This series of articles explores how Mentimeter can be used to enrich the student experience and boost engagement.
+This series explores how Mentimeter can enrich the student experience and boost engagement.

 Mentimeter for Teaching Part 3.
-This series of articles explores how Mentimeter can be used to enrich the student experience and boost engagement.
+This series explores how Mentimeter can enrich the student experience and boost engagement.

 Add interactivity to your videos using Panopto quizzes, Mentimeter or Xerte.

 Mentimeter for Teaching Part 1.
-This series of articles explores how Mentimeter can be used to enrich the student experience and boost engagement.
+This series explores how Mentimeter can enrich the student experience and boost engagement.

-Learn how to manage your Mentimeter presentations in and outside of class: how to hide results, close a poll and share both the results and the presentation itself.
+Learn how to hide results, close a poll and share both the results and the presentation itself.

 A quick guide to help you find your way around the Mentimeter polling tool.